keboola/component-generator/README.md

 This tool generates a skeleton for a new [Keboola Connection](https://connection.keboola.com/) component.
 See the [Development Guide](https://developers.keboola.com/extend/component/) for more details.

-This tool is working on a checked out **GitHub repository** and sets a Travis deployment.
+This tool is working on a checked out **GitHub repository** and sets a `Travis` or `GitHub Actions` deployment.
 See the documentation for working with [Bitbucket](https://developers.keboola.com/extend/component/deployment/#bitbucket-integration) or [Gitlab](https://developers.keboola.com/extend/component/deployment/#gitlab-integration) repository.
 You need [Docker](https://www.docker.com/) to run this tool.

-If you don't need setting up Travis integration, you may simply copy the files from templates directories.
+If you don't need setting up CI integration, you may simply copy the files from `templates-ci` directories.
 In that case don't forget to run `git update-index --chmod=+x deploy.sh` to make the deployment scripts executable.

 ## Running